 I specialize in working with domestic and international nonprofits, academia, social entrepreneurships, funders, thinktanks, coalitions, and consulting groups.
 I work with clients to initiate and cultivate new partnerships; manage advocacy campaigns, grants, and programs; and create and implement communications projects.

-With nearly fifteen years of management experience, I am experienced in strategic planning; project and team management; communications, messaging, research, and content development; event design and execution; and program and special project execution.
-My areas of expertise include gender; reproductive, maternal, newborn, child, and adolescent health (RMNCAH); and water, sanitation, and hygiene (WASH), among others.
-I have previously worked with Sesame Workshop’s Global Health Initiative, United Nations Foundation, World Health Partners, WASH Advocates; Mount Sinai and NYU Medical Centers; and held field placements with NGOs in India and Argentina.
+My areas of expertise include gender; reproductive, maternal, newborn, child, and adolescent health (RMNCAH); and water, sanitation, and hygiene (WASH).
+I have previously worked with Sesame Workshop, United Nations Foundation, Duke University, World Health Partners, WASH Advocates; Mount Sinai and NYU Langone Medical Centers; and held field placements with NGOs in India and Argentina.
 As a consultant, I have worked on subcontracts for funders such as the Gates and Hewlett Foundations, as well as UN agencies and other NGOs.
 For a full list of projects, please visit the “clients” tab.

-Based in Durham, NC, I collaborate with groups across the U.S. and around the world.
+I collaborate with groups across the U.S. and around the globe.
 A frequent traveler to the developing world, I am keenly aware of the issues and impacts that sustainable projects and advocacy can make.
 I have deep experience with WASH and RMNCAH integration, am familiar with the policy landscape, and adept at engaging non-traditional partners to take action.